 Does a home study expire?

 The short answer is yes.
 The timeframe for expiration is often 12 months from completion, though it’s critical to check on this with your adoption agency.
 The home study can be renewed or even amended to provide you with an extension, depending on your situation.
 There are certain situations such as major life changes like moving homes, starting a new job, getting married or divorced, having a new child join your home or leave, which will require your home study to be updated before it expires.
-Updating or renewing often is less time consuming as the focus will be on particular aspects of your life that have changed since you originally applied.
-It’s important that you are transparent with your social worker when these things occur as to not slow down the process.
-The last thing you want is for someone considering placement with you to be turned away only because you are no longer eligible since your records or license is no longer valid.
+Updating or renewing often is less time-consuming as the focus will be on particular aspects of your life that have changed since you originally applied.
+You must be transparent with your social worker when these things occur as to not slow down the process.
+The last thing you want is for someone considering a placement with you to be turned away only because you are no longer eligible since your records or license is no longer valid.

 Now that it’s completed, what happens next?

 You wait.
 This may be one of the most challenging parts of the process.
 You’ve been through the wringer and are ready.
 Every aspect of your life has been picked apart, and someone else has told you what you already know: you’re ready to be a parent!
 Unfortunately, the time for placement varies greatly, and there is no simple answer as to how long it will take for a child to be matched with you.
 Many factors will affect the wait time, particularly what type of child you have requested and the availability.
 Some areas have a high need, and if you are flexible with age, gender, and are willing to accept siblings, you may have a child in your home not long after being licensed.
 On the other hand, those that are only willing to accept a single infant of a particular race tend to have longer wait times.
 Then again, there are no strict standard times when it comes to placing, so keep your fingers crossed, your spirits up, and before you know it, you will have a home filled with the life and energy of someone of the next generation.